 Fuel Policy: You will begin your rental period with a full tank of fuel, and we will fill the tank for you when you return (fuel costs will be deducted from your $300 security deposit).
 You will be responsible for any additional fuel costs you incur during your rental period.

 Can I hire someone to drive the boat for us?

 Absolutely!
 Here is a list of local captains we recommend (link will open in a new tab).

 Are dogs or pets allowed on your boats?

-No, we’re sorry.
-We don’t allow pets on our rental boats.
+Yes!
+Well-behaved pets are welcome on our rental boats.

 I am unfamiliar the local waterways.
 Do you supply charts or maps?